Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I don't have boxes they will fit, or gift bags.

 By She Drags from Ontario, Canada

 My wife is our family wrapper.
 She would wrap the card around the car and tape it in the back to form a nice rounded package.
-The kids loved opening them as they got twice the excitement, first unwrapping to find the it was a car, second to release the card part to find out which car.

 Whenever I get small boxes during the year I save them, because I always end up giving things that need a box, things like clothing, scaves, gloves, etc. For these little cars the boxes that assorted greeting cards come in would be perfect.
 If the box is a little too large, use some tissue paper as packing.

 Wrap awkwardly shaped items in soft, flexible materials, like scarves, decorative towels, or lace, rather than struggling with wrapping paper. place item in the middle, bring up all corners of material, tie with a ribbon,as they do a basket at Easter & etc, good luck.